sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

     ----------
     data : Union[DataModule, DataLoader]
         The data to predict on.
 Can be one of:

         - `DataModule` (D2 Layer): A pre-configured
           data module.
-        - `DataLoader`: A pre-built DataLoader for prediction. mode : str
+        - `DataLoader`: A pre-built DataLoader for prediction.

+    mode : str
         The prediction mode.
 One of "prediction", "quantiles", or "raw".

         - "prediction": Returns final predictions.
         - "quantiles": Returns a forecast for each quantile defined in the model's loss function.
-        - "raw": Returns the raw, unprocessed output of the network. return_index : bool
+        - "raw": Returns the raw, unprocessed output of the network.

-        If `True`, include the time and group index in the output. return_decoder_lengths : bool, default=False
-        If `True`, include the decoder lengths in the output dictionary return_y : bool
+    return_info : Optional[List[str]], default=None
+        A list specifying which additional information to return alongside predictions.
+Valid entries:

+            - "index" : Return the group and time indices for each prediction.
+            - "x" : Return the full input dictionary (`x`) for each prediction.
-        If `True`, include the actual target values (`y`) corresponding to the predictions.
-Requires `y` to be present in the prediction data. return_x : bool
+            - "y" : Return the actual target values (`y`) corresponding to predictions.
+            - "decoder_lengths" : Return the lengths of the decoder sequence.

-        If `True`, include the full input dictionary (`x`) for each prediction output_dir : Optional[str]
+        If None or empty, only predictions are returned. output_dir : Optional[str]
         Path to a directory where predictions can be saved.

-    **kwargs
+    trainer_kwargs:
+        kwargs for `Trainer`
+    **kwargs:
         Additional keyword arguments passed to the model's processing methods, such as `to_prediction()` or `to_quantiles()`.
 For example, you can override the default quantiles by passing `quantiles=[0.1, 0.5, 0.9]`.